-- a) if the own occupation definition applies, due to sickness or injury: - the life insured has been absent from their own occupation for a continuous period of at least three months, and in our opinion, is incapacitated to the extent that they are unlikely ever again to be able to engage in his/her own occupation
+- a) if the own occupation definition applies, due to sickness or injury: - the life insured has been absent from their own occupation for a continuous period of at least three months, and in our opinion, is incapacitated to the extent that they are unlikely ever again to be able to engage in his/her own occupation or

-- the life insured has suffered irreversible whole person impairment of at least 25% which shows no further chance of improvement, and in our opinion, is incapacitated to the extent that he/she is unlikely ever again to be able to engage in his/her own occupation - b) if the any occupation definition applies, due to sickness or injury: - the life insured has been absent from work for a continuous period of at least three months, and in our opinion, is incapacitated to the extent that he/she is unlikely ever again to be able to engage in any occupation - the life insured has suffered irreversible whole person impairment of at least 25% which shows no further chance of improvement, and in our opinion, is incapacitated to the extent that he/she is unlikely ever again to be able to engage in any occupation - c) if the domestic duties definition applies, due to sickness or injury: - the life insured has not performed domestic duties for a continuous period of at least three months and, in our opinion, is incapacitated to the extent that it is unlikely he/she will be able to perform domestic duties and it is unlikely that he/she will engage in any occupation ever again - the life insured has suffered irreversible whole person impairment of at least 25% which shows no further chance of improvement and, in our opinion, is incapacitated to the extent that it is unlikely he/she will be able to perform domestic duties and it is unlikely that he/she will engage in any occupation ever again - d) if the occupational impairment definition shown on your policy schedule is 'not applicable', then no occupational impairment cover applies. - e) if the occupational impairment definition shown on your policy schedule is 'definition assessment at claim', whether cover for occupational impairment is included and, if so, which definition of occupational impairment applies, will be determined by Zurich at the time of claim, based on the information provided to us during the application process and in accordance with the standard Active underwriting rules applying as at May 2012.
+• the life insured has suffered irreversible whole person impairment of at least 25% which shows no further chance of improvement, and in our opinion, is incapacitated to the extent that he/she is unlikely ever again to be able to engage in his/her own occupation

+- b) if the any occupation definition applies, due to sickness or injury: - the life insured has been absent from work for a continuous period of at least three months, and in our opinion, is incapacitated to the extent that he/she is unlikely ever again to be able to engage in any occupation - the life insured has suffered irreversible whole person impairment of at least 25% which shows no further chance of improvement, and in our opinion, is incapacitated to the extent that he/she is unlikely ever again to be able to engage in any occupation - c) if the domestic duties definition applies, due to sickness or injury: - the life insured has not performed domestic duties for a continuous period of at least three months and, in our opinion, is incapacitated to the extent that it is unlikely he/she will be able to perform domestic duties and it is unlikely that he/she will engage in any occupation ever again - the life insured has suffered irreversible whole person impairment of at least 25% which shows no further chance of improvement and, in our opinion, is incapacitated to the extent that it is unlikely he/she will be able to perform domestic duties and it is unlikely that he/she will engage in any occupation ever again - d) if the occupational impairment definition shown on your policy schedule is 'not applicable', then no occupational impairment cover applies. - e) if the occupational impairment definition shown on your policy schedule is 'definition assessment at claim', whether cover for occupational impairment is included and, if so, which definition of occupational impairment applies, will be determined by Zurich at the time of claim, based on the information provided to us during the application process and in accordance with the standard Active underwriting rules applying as at May 2012. - f) if the occupational impairment definition shown on your policy schedule is 'occupational underwriting at claim' and if the life insured provides satisfactory information to us at the time of claim regarding the duties performed and hours worked as at the date of application, whether cover for occupational impairment is included and, if so, which definition of occupational impairment applies, will be determined by Zurich at the time of claim in accordance with Zurich's standard Active underwriting rules applying as at May 2012.